3i Infrastructure plc – Annual report – 31 March 2019

 (iii) Assessment of consolidation requirements – The Group holds significant stakes in the majority of its investee companies and must exercise judgement in the level of control of the underlying investee company that is obtained in order to assess whether the company should be classified as a subsidiary.

 The Group must also exercise judgement in whether a subsidiary provides investment-related services or activities and therefore should be consolidated or held at fair value through profit or loss.
-Further details are shown in significant accounting policy ‘A Classification’.
+Further details are shown in significant accounting policy ‘A Classification’ on page 106.

-During the year, the Company set up one new subsidiary entity for the new investment commitment in Attero.
-A further 14 entities included within the Wireless Infrastructure Group became subsidiaries during the year.
-The Directors have assessed whether these entities provide investment-related services and have concluded that they should not be consolidated and that they should be held at fair value through profit or loss.
+During the year, the Company set up a wholly owned subsidiary for the investment in Tampnet and two wholly owned subsidiary entities for the new investment commitment in Joulz.
+The Company also invested a 50.1% stake, alongside two external co-investors, in a holding company for the investment in Attero.
+Due to the size of its stake, the Company is considered to exercise control over this entity and it is therefore defined as a subsidiary.
+The Directors have assessed whether any of these entities provide investment-related services and have concluded that they should not be consolidated and that they should all be held at fair value through profit or loss.

 Significant accounting policies (extract 2)

-(iii) Joint ventures – Interests in joint ventures that are held as part of the Group’s investment portfolio are carried in the balance sheet at fair value.
-This treatment is permitted by IFRS 11 and IAS 28, which allows interests held by venture capital organisations where those investments are designated, upon initial recognition, as at fair value through profit or loss and accounted for in accordance with IAS 39, with changes in fair value recognised in the statement of comprehensive income in the year.
+(iii) Joint ventures – Interests in joint ventures that are held as part of the Group’s investment portfolio are carried in the Consolidated balance sheet at fair value.
+This treatment is permitted by IFRS 11 and IAS 28, which allows interests held by venture capital organisations where those investments are designated, upon initial recognition, as at fair value through profit or loss and accounted for in accordance with IFRS 9 (2018: IAS 39 Financial Instruments: Recognition and Measurement), with changes in fair value recognised in the Consolidated statement of comprehensive income in the year.